Poisson geometrical aspects of the Tomita-Takesaki modular theory: Modular flows and Hamiltonian flows

 We assume the following setting: \begin{itemize} \item $\H$ separable Hilbert space \item $\M=\M''\subseteq L^\infty(\H)$ standard, with modular operator $\Delta\ge 0$ \item $A:=\log\Delta$ self-adjoint unbounded operator in~$\H$ \item $\sigma\colon\R\to\Aut(\M)$, $\sigma(t)x:=e^{i tA}xe^{-i tA}$ \item $\sigma_*\colon\R\to\Iso(\M_*^h)$, $\sigma_*(t)\psi:=\psi\circ\sigma(t)$ \end{itemize}

 \begin{rem} \normalfont Here we have denoted by $\Iso(\Xc)$ the group of all isometric bijective linear operators on~$\Xc$ for any real complete normed space~$\Xc$, and we regard $\Iso(\Xc)$ as a topological group with its topology of pointwise convergence on~$\Xc$.
+We note that the continuity of the composition and inversion mappings of the group $\Iso(\Xc)$ follow by the estimates